Low-Risk Business Ideas for Safe Startups

 5. Price higher, not lower

 You MUST charge enough to cover all material, labor, and overhead costs, including your salary.
-If you charge less to get new customers, thinking that you will make up the difference on volume — you are mistaken.
+If you charge less to get new customers, thinking that you will make up the difference in volume — you are likely mistaken.
+You will simply go out of business faster.

 If you’re concerned that your retail price is too high, see if you can reduce it by streamlining your material and labor costs.